How can I grant permissions to newly created objects in Amazon Redshift?

 Short description

-For a user to access newly created objects in the schema, privileges must be granted to the objects by a superuser.
+Users who want to access newly created objects in the schema must have access privileges granted by an object owner or a superuser.

-When a user isn’t able to access newly created objects in the schema, they might receive the following error:
+When a user can't access newly created objects in the schema, they might receive the following error:

-This error happens when access is granted for only the current objects present in a schema when the access was granted.
-By default, access isn’t automatically granted on future objects that are created under the schema.
+This error happens when access is granted for only the objects present in a schema when the access was first granted.
+By default, access isn't automatically granted for objects that are created under the current schema.

-To resolve this issue, grant access privileges to the user using the ALTER DEFAULT PRIVILEGES command.
+To resolve this issue, grant access privileges to the user or through group roles.
+Use the ALTER DEFAULT PRIVILEGES command.

 Resolution